ParedesGab/PP5-heritage-housing-issues/README.md

 HYPOTHESIS 1

-+ We hypothesize that a property's size is a key driver of its sale with larger homes generally fetching higher SalePrices.
++ We hypothesize that a house's dimensional attributes exhibit a significant correlation with its sale price (e.g., larger above grade (ground) living area (GrLivArea) fetch higher sale prices).

-  + Correct: Our house SalePrice correlation study confirms the hypothesis that larger homes generally fetch higher prices and indicated that the variables (house attributes) 1stFlrSF, GarageArea, GrLivArea, and TotalBsmtSF are the most influential variables in their correlation with SalePrice.
+  + 🎯 Correct: Our house sale price correlation study confirmed the hypothesis that a property's dimensional attributes significantly correlate with its SalePrice.
+The analysis identified 1stFlrSF, GarageArea, GrLivArea, and TotalBsmtSF as the most influential variables, exhibiting strong to moderate correlation with SalePrice.
+Importantly, GrLivArea (above-grade living area) showed the highest correlation (higher than 0.7), indicating that larger living areas indeed tend to fetch higher sale prices.

 HYPOTHESIS 2

 + A recent survey showed that recently remodeled houses are perceived as more valuable.

-  + Correct: Correlation analysis placed YearRemodAdd within the top 10 variables for both Pearson and Spearman correlations with SalePrice.
-Interestingly, however, YearBuilt exhibited a stronger individual correlation.
-Nonetheless, the subsequent feature importance analysis from our machine learning pipeline confirmed YearRemodAdd as a significant and influential predictor within the model.
+  + 🎯 Correct: Our correlation analysis identified YearRemodAdd as being within the top 10 variables exhibiting a moderate correlation to SalePrice (Pearson coefficient: 0.51, Spearman coefficient: 0.57).
+Furthermore, the feature importance analysis from our machine learning pipeline confirmed YearRemodAdd as a significant and influential predictor within the model.
 These combined results collectively suggest that the survey's observation about the increased perceived value of remodeled houses is likely accurate.

 HYPOTHESIS 3

-+ We hypothesize that a higher OverallQual rating (indicating superior overall material and finish) will directly correlate with increased house SalePrices.
++ We hypothesize that a higher OverallQual rating (indicating superior overall material and finish) will directly correlate with increased house sale prices.

-  + Correct: Correlation studies consistently placed OverallQual within the top 5 variables for both Pearson and Spearman correlations with SalePrice.
+  + 🎯 Correct: Correlation studies placed the feature “OverallQual” within the top 5 variables for both Pearson and Spearman correlations with SalePrice.
+Importantly, it consistently exhibited the highest correlation among all features.
 Furthermore, our machine learning pipeline's feature importance analysis identified OverallQual as the most important predictor among the model's influential features.
-Therefore, our hypothesis that a higher OverallQual rating directly correlates with increased house SalePrices is strongly supported by our analysis and the insights derived from our machine learning model.
+Therefore, our hypothesis that a higher OverallQual rating directly correlates with increased house sale prices is strongly supported by our analysis and the insights derived from our machine learning model.

+> [!IMPORTANT]
+> Considering the consistent high correlation observed and its top ranking in our machine learning model's feature importance analysis, OverallQual emerges as the most significant feature in predicting house sale prices!

 ### Page 5: Predict SalePrice